mrcrypt570/cpxstego/README.md

-records the length of the message in the color data of the first pixel, so if you don't want to leave a clue with some strange color in the first pixel, encode your message in an image whose first pizel is close to the color that will be the same color as the value this script will set for said message length.
+records the length of the message in the color data of the first pixel, so if you don't want to leave a clue with some strange color in the first pixel, encode your message in an image whose first pixel is close to the value this script will set.

 ######## WORK IN PROGRESS ########